-Supplemental: Amyotrophic Lateral Sclerosis (ALS), Chairi Malformation (CM), Facioscapulohumeral Muscular Dystrophy (FSHD), Friedreich's Ataxia (FA), Headache, Huntington's Disease (HD), Mitochondrial Disease (Mito), Multiple Sclerosis (MS), Myalgic encephalomyelitis/Chronic fatigue syndrome (ME/CFS),Myasthenia Gravis (MG), Myotonic Muscular Dystrophy (DM), Neuromuscular Diseases (NMD), Parkinson's Disease (PD), Spinal Muscular Atrophy (SMA), Sport-Related Concussion (SRC) Persistent/Chronic (3 months and greater post-concussion), Stroke, and Traumatic Brain Injury (TBI)
+Supplemental: Amyotrophic Lateral Sclerosis (ALS), Chairi Malformation (CM), Facioscapulohumeral Muscular Dystrophy (FSHD), Friedreich's Ataxia (FA), Headache, Huntington's Disease (HD), Mitochondrial Disease (Mito), Multiple Sclerosis (MS), Myalgic encephalomyelitis/Chronic fatigue syndrome (ME/CFS),Myasthenia Gravis (MG), Myotonic Muscular Dystrophy (DM), Neuromuscular Diseases (NMD), Spinal Muscular Atrophy (SMA), Sport-Related Concussion (SRC) Persistent/Chronic (3 months and greater post-concussion), Stroke, and Traumatic Brain Injury (TBI)

 Exploratory: Cerebral Palsy (CP), Unruptured Cerebral Aneurysms and Subarachnoid Hemorrhage (SAH), Sport-Related Concussion (SRC) Subacute (after 72 hours to 3 months), and Spinal Cord Injury (SCI)-Pediatric